punit170/DSL-for-LogicGate-designers/README.md

 <br>"Method already declared as protected"
 <br>"Method already declared as private"

-19. "No such methods exist! or method is neither public nor protected!" - Invoke a method which does not exist or is not declared public/protected
+19. "No such methods exist! or method is neither public nor protected!" - Invoke a method that does not exist or is not declared public/protected

-20. "No such field exists! or field is neither public nor protected!"-  Accessing a field which does not exist or is not declared public/protected
+20. "No such field exists! or field is neither public nor protected!"-  Accessing a field that does not exist or is not declared public/protected

 21. "Undefined Interface!" - Extend an undefined interface

 22. "Interface cannot extend a Class!" - Extend a class from an interface

-23. "Class cannot extend an interface!" - Extend a interface from a class
+23. "Class cannot extend an interface!" - Extend an interface from a class

 24. "Some abstract Class Methods are undefined!" - All abstract methods of an abstract class are not overridden by the child class that extends the abstract class